 On the Psychology of Sex and Wombats

-I've never been too crazy about spectator sports -- I'm a believer that sport is about donning a pair of shorts and hitting the paddock, pool or court, in person.
-So as a youngster I never followed a team in any sport, and, other than not be a total social outsider, didn't take too much note of the weekend scores.
+I've never been too crazy about spectator sports — I'm a believer that sport is about donning a pair of shorts and hitting the paddock, pool or court, in person.
+So as a youngster I never followed a team in any sport, and, other than to not appear a total social outsider, I didn't take too much note of the weekend scores.

 Much to the chagrin of Bernie, my partner in crime at the meeting, I politely, innocently responded, "Excuse me sir, to which religion do you refer?"

 He of course was referring to Saturday Rugby League, and he was correct in his assumption that this did reach religious realms in Sydney.
 [Melbourne's Aussie Rules had an even greater effect on the local populace, though they never had Saturday exams down there.]